Article Index

 Marta Hajek, Toronto, Ontario

-As Executive Director for Elder Abuse Prevention Ontario, Marta has been working diligently with the Ontario government to build a stronger presence in the community; to advance the priorities of the ON Strategy and to build sustainable partnerships with agencies and other stakeholders.
-In the end, all EAPO strategic approaches aim towards improving the quality of life, for the most vulnerable Canadians, helping build community capacity to address the growing complexity of needs of vulnerable at-risk older adults or providing supports to their families and caregivers.
+As CEO for Elder Abuse Prevention Ontario, Marta has been working diligently with the Ontario government to build a stronger presence in the community; to advance the priorities of the Ontario Strategy to Combat Abuse and to build sustainable partnerships with agencies and other like-minded stakeholders supporting older adults.
+EAPO’s strategic approaches aim to improve the quality of life of older adult Canadians, by helping build community capacity to address their growing complexity of needs and to provide ongoing support to the families and caregivers to those at-risk of abuse and harm.
+In April 2023, as part of the delegation of the Canadian Coalition Against Ageism (CCAA), Marta attended the UN's Open Ended Working Group on Aging (OEWGA13), advocating for the declaration of a UN convention on the rights of older persons.
 Marta is currently serving her 3rd term appointment to the Ontario Securities Commission’s Senior Experts Advisory Committee.

 Sandra Hirst, Calgary, Alberta